Badgerati/Pode/docs/Tutorials/Serverless/AzureFunctions.md

 ### The Server

-With the above being done, you Pode `server` can be done as follows:
+With the above being done, your Pode `server` can be created as follows:

 ```powershell
 server -req $TriggerMetadata -type 'azure-functions' {